YousefJalali/the-planner/README.md

 To use the Binder App, follow these steps:

-1. Clone the repository: git clone https://github.com/your-username/the-planner.git
+1. Clone the repository: git clone https://github.com/YousefJalali/the-planner.git
 2. Navigate to the app's directory: cd the-planner
 3. Install the necessary dependencies: npm install
-4. Start the app: npm start
+4. Start the app: npx nx serve
 5. Access the app in your web browser by visiting http://localhost:3000.

 ## Usage